lemire/programmingishard/README.md

 I have since decided to leave the repository public.

 Yet, this project not nearly ready for public consumption.
 It is a mess.
-It is a naive.
+It is naive.
 It is boring.

 ## Preface